Fulfillment operations pages

 Process times

-This page is intended to provide detailed information on how long different process steps take within the facilities.
+This page provides detailed information about how long different process steps take within the facilities.
 The page is divided into two parts: the upper section provides a quick overview of three important durations, while the lower section provides further details on a single selectable duration.

 Time until picking, picking time and handover time

-The following three durations are shown both aggregated as a total value and by day/week/month:
+The following three durations are shown both aggregated as a total value and by day, week, or month:

 • Time until picking is the time that elapses between the creation of a pick job and the first time that picking is started.
-If a pick job is somehow ended, reopened and picked again, this is not taken into account here.
+If a pick job ends for any reason, is reopened, and picked again, this is not taken into account here.
 An analogous restriction applies to the following periods.

 • Picking time is the time that elapses between the first time picking is started and the first time a pick job is closed (status CLOSED).